AlexanderG14/Dev_Ops_Git/README.md

 More importantly, job satisfaction within the industry riduculously high with most developers participating in the stackoverflow survey rating their satisfaction as 'slightly satisfied' or 'very satisfied'.
 I guess the money probably plays a part too.
 Next, software engineering is still a young field, and I mean literally young.
 Most people who are getting into it are still in their 20s and 30s.
 I mean if I were to work for a firm I'd like to be around workers my age, no disrespect to older people, just more to talk about.
 To be honest, I didn't really expect such a big majority to be so young.
 I mean I thought there'd be a larger hump around the 40s range since we did go through the dot-com boom and bust.
 Still interesting.

+This was an interesting article with useful information for anyone going into the Software Development field.
+I really appreciate that the piece showed that a lot of developers work remote.
+I personally like the idea of being able to work remotely.
+Edit by: Alexander.